Padlet share menu

 Export

-You can export your padlet as an image, PDF, CSV, or Excel spreadsheet.
+You can export your padlet as an image, PDF, CSV, Excel spreadsheet, etc..

 Learn more about exporting padlets here.